andygithubchen/cecho/README.md

 ## Install ##

-Before use `cecho`, simply source it in your `.zshrc`, or any shell script you want to colorize:
+Before use `cecho`, simply source it in your `.zshrc` or `.bashrc`, or any shell script you want to colorize:

 	source /path/to/cecho.sh